 As adorable as a big, fat cat is, a heavier cat can have a host of health problems, including dandruff.
 If your cat is a little more rotund, they may actually have problems reaching certain areas to clean, causing a sebum buildup and, ultimately, dandruff.

 Be sure that your cat is on a proper diet for their age, and keep them active if they’re tipping the scale.

-As always, if your cat has suddenly developed any dermatological symptoms, it is best to take Fluffy to the vet to make sure everything is in working order for your cat.
-Dandruff for the most part can be an annoying but benign symptom for your cat, but it could be a symptom of something larger, such as a hormone imbalance or a more sinister parasite, like ringworm.
+As always, if your cat has suddenly developed any dermatological symptoms, then it is best to take Snowball to the vet to make sure everything is in order.
+Dandruff, for the most part, can be an annoying-but-benign symptom for your cat, but it could be a sign of something more serious, such as a hormone imbalance or parasite, like ringworm.